marc-x-andre/marc-x-andre/README.md

 💻 I'm Marc-Andre, a full-stack developer

-👔 Working with Python, Mongo and GraphQL
+👔 Working with Python, Docker and VueJS

-🌱 Currently learning the [Gatsby](https://www.gatsbyjs.com/) framework
+🌱 Currently learning the [Vue.js](https://vuejs.org/) framework

-🇨🇦 Based in Montreal
+🍁 Based in Montreal